-During the semester prior to the start of the Program, the SIS Office of International Program Development conducts a mandatory pre-departure meeting.
+During the semester prior to the start of the Program, the SIS Office of International Programs conducts a mandatory pre-departure meeting.
 Topics covered include administrative, logistical, security, and cross-cultural issues.
 Students will be provided with orientation materials upon arrival at SIR.

 How to Apply

-- SIR makes the final admissions decision and corresponds directly with Program participants regarding course registration, accommodation, orientation programs, etc.
+SIR makes the final admissions decision and corresponds directly with

 The Program is competitive, and applying does not guarantee admission.